2b-t/docker-realtime/ReadMe.md

 - **Real-time programming in audio development** such as with [Juce](https://juce.com/discover/stories/real-time-programming-in-audio-development)

 but may also apply to software developers developing any other form of real-time capable code.

-For an **introduction into development with Docker** and Docker-Compose, how to set it up in Visual Studio Code and a guide for using it with graphic user interfaces and ROS workspaces have a look at my other repository [**`docker-for-ros`**](https://github.com/2b-t/docker-for-ros).